-In billions 2024
+2024

 January 1 \$ 31.7

-Issuances 4.2
+Issuances 4.2 6.7

-Calls and maturities (1.8)
+Calls and maturities (1.8) (2.4)

-Other (0.4)
+Other (0.4) 0.7

-June 30 \$ 33.7
+June September 30 \$ 33.7 36.7

-Additionally, certain liquid assets and unused borrowing capacity from a number of sources are also available to manage our liquidity position.
+Additionally, certain liquid assets and PNC maintains access to contingent funding sources that include unused borrowing capacity from a number of sources are also available to manage our liquidity position. and certain liquid assets.
 PNC has a contingency funding plan designed to ensure that liquidity sources are sufficient to meet ongoing obligations and commitments, particularly in the event of liquidity stress.
 This plan is designed to examine and quantify the organization's liquidity under various internal liquidity stress scenarios and is periodically tested to assess the plan's reliability.
 Additionally, the plan provides the strategies for addressing liquidity needs and responsive actions we would consider during liquidity stress events, which could include the issuance of incremental debt, preferred stock, or additional deposit actions, including the issuance of brokered CDs.
 The plan also addresses the governance, frequency of reporting and the responsibilities of key departments in the event of liquidity stress.

 PNC defines our primary contingent liquidity sources as cash held at the Federal Reserve Bank, investment securities and unused borrowing capacity at the FHLB and Federal Reserve Bank.
-The following table summarizes our primary contingent liquidity sources at June 30, 2024 and December 31, 2023:
+The following table summarizes our primary contingent liquidity sources at June 30, 2024 September 30, 2024 and December 31, 2023: